notadamking/React-Realtime-Chat/README.md

 # Slack Reproduction
-A reproduction of the popular realtime chat application, Slack (http://slack.com).
+A full-stack reproduction of the popular realtime chat application, Slack (http://slack.com).
 This stack was built with a focus on scalability, efficiency, performance, and simplicity.

 ## Stack
 - React (w/ Server-side Rendering)